green-party-dublin-central/nh-web/site/content/post/map-of-dublin-central-constituency.md

 description: >-
-  There have been some changes to the Dublin Central constituency boundaries since the last General Election, please find below a map of the constituency as it stands for the 2020 General election.
+  There have been some changes to the Dublin Central constituency boundaries since the last General Election, please find below a map of the constituency as it stands for the next General election.

   There is a link to a clickable/zoom-able map below.